isabella232/journeys.en/help/using/about/aboutinterface.md

 >[!NOTE]
 >
 >To get the best out of the Journey Orchestration feature, we recommend using Chrome as your Internet browser.
+>
+>This documentation is frequently updated to reflect recent changes in the product.
+However, screenshots can slightly differ from the product's interface.

 ## Discovering the interface{#section_jsq_zr1_ffb}